Immediate risk and imminent danger

-The Director of Public Safety or their designee will gather information and confirm that an emergency or dangerous situation is an imminent threat to the safety of the DePauw community.
+The Director of DePauw Police Department or their designee will gather information and confirm that an emergency or dangerous situation is an imminent threat to the safety of the DePauw community.
 The Director or designee may consult additional resources if needed.
 Depending on the situation, the Director or designee may initiate a call-out of the Critical Incident Management Team (CIMT).
 If the CIMT team is convened, members of the team will promptly create the appropriate message(s) to alert and instruct the campus community.
-If the CIMT team is not convened, the Director of Public Safety or their designee will create the appropriate message(s).
+If the CIMT team is not convened, the Director of the Police Department or their designee will create the appropriate message(s).

 The content of notification messages will take into account safety of the community, unless issuing notification will, in the professional judgment of our campus authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 The Putnam County Emergency Operations Center will assist with issuing any weather-related emergency information such as declarations of Tornado Warnings by the National Weather Service.